-The Language and Literature Division offers college-level courses in composition, literature, creative writing, foreign language, journalism, speech, developmental English and reading, and college-level reading.
+The Language and Literature Division offers courses in composition, literature, creative writing, journalism, speech, American Sign Language, Spanish, developmental English, and developmental reading.
 These courses fit into a variety of university programs for students who expect to transfer to a four-year college or university after the completion of their work at Gulf Coast State College.
-If you are a student who has not yet declared a concentration or who has declared a concentration in Communications, English, Foreign Language, or Journalism, you will be advised by professors from the Language and Literature Division.
+If you are a student who has not yet declared a concentration or who has declared a concentration in Communications, English, Spanish, or Journalism, you will be advised by professors from the Language and Literature Division.

-Division Mission Statement: The Division of Language and Literature provides training in written and oral communication in English and foreign languages in order to engage students as critical thinkers, effective communicators, and good citizens.
+The Division of Language and Literature provides training in written and oral communication in English and Spanish languages in order to engage students as critical thinkers, effective communicators, and good citizens.

 The purpose of the English transfer track is to prepare you for entry into upper‐division studies in English.
 A Bachelor of Arts in English will prepare you for further studies in English, writing, and literature as well as other graduate programs, including law and graduate business school.
 As Rachel Reiser, assistant dean at Boston University’s Questrom School of Business, observes, businesses want workers who have not only technical knowledge but also “the ability to think, the ability to write, the ability to understand the cultural or historical context of whatever business decision they’re making."

 A Bachelor of Arts in English can also pave the way for careers in journalism, public relations, and other fields that require communications skills.
 The English transfer track also enables you to enter English education programs and become certified to teach English on the middle school and high school levels.